UniqueNetwork/unique_docs/docs/about/balances/index.md

 ### 1.2 Frozen

-The balance locked by the logic of some pallets.
+This is the balance locked by the logic of some pallets.

-Freezes are imposed on the free balance and do not reduce it, but only impose restrictions on transfer and payment of fees, reducing the transferable balance.
+Freezes are imposed on the free balance and do not reduce it; they only impose restrictions on transfer and payment of fees, reducing the transferable balance.

 Every freeze has an ID.
 Possible reasons for the freeze:
 - staking (`id: appstakeappstake`)